roflcopter4/tag-highlight.nvim/README.md

 Disclaimer: 'should be'.
 Odds are it will fail and you'll have to run the script yourself.
 If that also fails, you'll have to build the cmake project yourself too.
 This isn't very likely to happen unless you're missing libraries.
 LLVM with libclang is required, and go must installed to build the go support.
 The C compiler must be either gcc or clang.
 Microsoft Visual C++, with it's non-compliant c-preprocessor, will have a stroke if it tries to build this.
 Therefore MinGW is required on Windows.

 ## Features
 Project root directories can and should be marked via the command `:THLAddProject <DIR>`.
-They can be deleted again with `:THLRemoveProject`.
+They can be deleted again with `:THLRemoveProject <DIR>`.
 Doing this makes it much easier to find the whole project, especially the 'compile_commands.json'.
 Go projects need to be installed for the highlighting to work.
 You'll also likely want to fiddle with the highlight linking to fit your favorite color scheme.
 Maybe someday I'll even document them.

+Different languages are tracked separately.
+Adding a directory a project for 'C' won't count for, say, Python.
+As a special case 'C' and 'C++' are considered equivalent for this purpose.

 ## Questions